 Employer support can come in the form of both time and financial support.
 Time support is necessary to complete the program.

-The Alberta Haskayne Executive MBA program is delivered in-person over 22 months.
+The Alberta Haskayne Executive MBA program is delivered in-person.
 Students are required to be in class (and out of the office) for:

-- 32 weekends of class (all day Friday and Saturday) over the length of the program
+- 16 weekends of class (Thursday - Sunday) over the length of the program

 - 3 one-week intensive courses (Monday - Friday)